About The Animal League of Green Valley

 - Provide a shelter for cats and dogs whose owners can no longer care for them

 - Arrange adoptions of pets to loving, qualified homes

-- Support spay/neuter programs to decrease the population of unwanted animals
+- Support, sponsor, and conduct spay/neuter programs to prevent an increase in the population of unwanted animals

-- Conduct community outreach programs, including pet education at schools, companion animal visits at assisted living facilities, the library’s “Read-to-a-Dog” program, and participation at local events
+- Conduct community outreach programs, including pet education and “read to a dog” programs at local schools, companion animal visits at assisted living facilities, participation in community events, and pet food and veterinary assistance to families in need.

 It is the policy and practice of TALGV that TALGV prohibits discrimination against anyone (volunteer, Board member, visitor, or otherwise) on the basis of race, color, religion, gender or gender expression, age, national origin, disability, marital status, sexual orientation, military status, or any other protected class recognized by applicable federal or state law in any of its activities or operations.
 Any questions or concerns about this policy should be directed to TALGV’s Board of Directors, attention of President.